Welcome to M-SHORE!

 Support: This REU program is supported by the National Science Foundation under grant no. 2244040 and is supported in part by funds provided to the National Science Foundation by the Semiconductor Research Corporation.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation nor of the Semiconductor Research Corporation.

-Applications for the 2023 M-SHORE REU program are now closed.
-Applications for the 2024 program will open in December 2023.
-Application details for 2023 are maintained on the How to Apply tab for your reference.
+Application details are available on the How to Apply tab for your reference.

 Contacts